I Fought the Law: Bobby Fuller Four version

 After enjoying regional success in Texas, Bobby Fuller and his band decided to switch to a major label—Del-Fi Records under Mustang Records—and they became known as The Bobby Fuller Four.
 While producing minor hits, the band broke the national top ten when they re-recorded "I Fought the Law" in 1965 with Bobby Fuller (vocals, guitar), Randy Fuller (backing vocals, bass guitar), Jim Reese (backing vocals, guitar), and DeWayne Quirico (drums).

 Just six months after the song made its first appearance on the Billboard Top 100 chart, Fuller was found dead from asphyxiation in his mother's car in a parking lot near his Los Angeles apartment.
 The police declared the death an apparent suicide, but others believe that he was murdered.

 The mono and stereo mixes differ in both Fuller's vocals and the guitar riffs.

+In 2015, the Bobby Fuller Four version of the song was inducted into the Grammy Hall of Fame.